Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 Medicaid

 Medicaid is a state and federal program providing free or low-cost health care coverage to millions of people in the U.S. who meet eligibility requirements based on assets and income.
 If you are eligible, you can have both Medicare and Medicaid coverage.
 They will work together to cover and lower your health care costs.
+A dual special needs plan (D-SNP) may be a good option for you to review.

-To learn more about coverage options from Sanford Health Plan, contact a licensed agent at (888) 535-4831 from 8 a.m. and 8 p.m. local time, Monday through Friday, excluding holidays, to learn more.
+Download a free guide to Medicare Advantage plans from Align powered by Sanford Health Plan or contact a licensed agent at (888) 535-4831 (TTY: 711) Monday through Friday from 8 a.m. to 5 p.m. local time, excluding holidays, to learn more.

-CMS ID Number: H8385_444-507-691-PY2022-ND-SD_M, H3186_444-507-691-PY2022-MN_M
+CMS ID Number: H8385_444-507-691-PY2025-ND-SD-IA_M, H3186_444-507-691-PY2025-MN_M; H8967_444-507-691-PY2025-ND_M